nickbrandt/GitLab/doc/development/migration_style_guide.md

 end
 ```

-On MySQL the `JSON` and `JSONB` is translated to `TEXT 1MB`, as `JSONB` is PostrgreSQL only feature.
+On MySQL the `JSON` and `JSONB` is translated to `TEXT 1MB`, as `JSONB` is PostgreSQL only feature.

-For above reason you have to use serializer to provide translation layer
+For above reason you have to use a serializer to provide a translation layer
-to support seamlessly PostgreSQL and MySQL:
+in order to support PostgreSQL and MySQL seamlessly:

 ```ruby
 class BuildMetadata